 Does owning a Tesla save you money in the long run?

 Yes, it does.
 Owning a Tesla means that your electric bill will shoot up a bit.
 However, when you compare the overall cost of fueling a car with gas to charging a Tesla, you will find a Tesla way cheaper.
 What’s more, it’s very convenient as you can charge from home.

 What’s the cost of installing a charger in your garage?

-Even though your electric bill will go up by about $20 to $50 when you own a Tesla, it’s worth noting that the overall cost of running your vehicle will be much lower than that of a gas-powered vehicle.
+Even though your electric bill will go up by about $20 to $50 a month when you own a Tesla, it’s worth noting that the overall cost of running your vehicle will be much lower than that of a gas-powered vehicle.
 But if you want to reduce your electric bill, install solar panels.